segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/index.md

 Before you begin, prepare for setup with these tips:

 - To connect your warehouse to Segment, you must have read and write permissions with the warehouse Destination you choose.
-- During step 2, you’ll copy credentials between Segment and your warehouse Destination.
+- During step 2, you’ll copy credentials between Segment and your warehouse destination.
 To streamline setup, open your Segment workspace in one browser tab and open another with your warehouse account.
 - Make sure to copy any IP addresses Segment asks you to allowlist in your warehouse destination.

 ### Step 1: Select a warehouse